marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

   style frontend height:8rem
 ```

-In even larger workspaces and organizations, you might want to define the `department` or `team` category group to identify the department or team that owns the application or library: `sales`, `marketing`, `finance`, etc.
+In even larger workspaces and organizations, you might want to define the `department` or `team` dimension to identify the department or team that owns the application or library: `sales`, `marketing`, `finance`, etc.

 ## Library Type Categorization Examples

 As mentioned [above](#library-categorization), you are free to organize your libraries in any way that makes sense to you.
-However, determining or agreeing on the categories to use, especially the type categories, can be challenging.
+However, determining or agreeing on the categories to use, especially for the type dimension, can be challenging.
 To help you get started, here are some examples:

 ### Light Layered Architecture